oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 VTK
 ...

-When using grid interpolation, the kinematics is store on a lagrangian grid in the library.
-This grid can be dumped to an unstructured grid (.vtu) which is a well established format provided through the `VTK library`_ .
+When using interpolation scheme, wave kinematics is stored on a grid for quick interpolation.
+This grid can be dumped a VTK file (.vtu) which is a well established format provided through the `VTK library`_ .
 The files may be visualized and processed further using `Paraview`_ or other software.
-To achieve this, the tag [vtk output] needs to be specified.
+To achieve this, the tag **[vtk output]** needs to be specified.
 Everytime the grid is updated, a new .vtu file is written for the time t = t0.

 .. list-table::